kaikura/ImUs/README.md

 The istallation is meant to be experienced by three people, but with appropriate customization this number can be changed.

 # The Network
 *people_counter.py* computes the area of the figure individuated by people IDs.
-Since, some of the programs are computationally exprensive for a single laptop CPU's, three laptops are used.
-One for retriving the pictures and compute the face merging, another one for executing the tracking of the users and the third one for executing the max application.
-Distance values are sent via OSC messages through a LAN working on a hotspot or any other router.
-The python file works as a server for MaxMSP sound processing and for Processing video processing clients.
+Since some of the programs are computationally expensive for a single laptop CPU's, three laptops are used.
+One for retriving the pictures, compute the face merging and run the Processing visualization.
+Another one for executing the tracking of the users.
+The third one for executing the MaxMSP application.
+Distance values are sent via OSC messages through a LAN working on a hotspot or any other router. *people_counter.py* works as a server for MaxMSP sound processing and for Processing video processing clients.
+The python file sends messages on machine IPs to customizable listening ports on the machines.

 # Environmental Sound Modulation
 What the user will hear is that their physical presence have an effect on the sound landscape they're immersed in.
 The sound is generated and processed by MaxMSP.